mitometa/yasa_classifier/README.md

 `01-extract_features.qmd` was run to extract features.
 An important note is that it uses a local version of `SleepStaging()` (`from staging import SleepStaging`) that differs from the implementation in `yasa`.
 This was included for reproducibility, though we have plans to include this version in `yasa` itself and will be no longer needed.

-update1: resample mouse EEG/EMG recordings to 100 Hz for training to save time
+update1: resample mouse EEG/EMG recordings to 100 Hz for training to save time.

-update2: add extra features in staging.py, such as power ratios of EEG and SVD entropy
+update2: add extra features in staging.py, such as power ratios of EEG and SVD entropy.

 ### Train the model